Projective Integral Updates for High-Dimensional Variational Inference: Background

 Notably, this construction does not depend on the model-evidence integral.
 Optimization does, however, require repeatedly evaluating the log-likelihood integral as the variational distribution evolves.

-This work focuses on mean-field variational distributions, because they offer the most scalable approach for high-dimensional model classes.
-Given $\nPa$ parameters, indexed \footnote{We enumerate parameters from zero to be consistent with analysis in \Cref{sec:quadratures}.} as $i \in \{0, 1, \ldots, \nPa-1\}$, mean-field distributions take the form
+This work targets mean-field variational densities because they offer the most scalable approach for high-dimensional model classes.
+Given $\nPa$ parameters, indexed \footnote{Parameters are enumerated from zero to be consistent with the analysis in \Cref{sec:quadratures}.} as $i \in \{0, 1, \ldots, \nPa-1\}$, mean-field distributions take the form

-where each $\vPhi_i$ may contain several variational parameters that describe the shape of each factor.
-This simple structure is what allows the efficient high-dimensional numerical quadratures developed in \Cref{sub:quasirandom}.
+where each $\vPhi_i$ may be a block containing several variational parameters that describe the shape of each density factor.
+The simplicity of this structure enables the efficient high-dimensional numerical quadratures developed in \Cref{sub:quasirandom}.